PoRa-dayo/DanceGroove-3D-Noteskin-Workshop/README.md

 - There are some shines in the original animations of certain color schemes (Neon, Pastel, etc.) that used Overlay blend mode in Photoshop, which cannot be recreated with simple color overlay.
 These shines are not present in this port.
 - Hold and roll tails are shortened in this port as the game doesn't really like full 64x64 tails.

+## Janks
+Due to engine limitations, the Directional holds and rolls still have some weird behavior.

+In NotITG, if you use the standard Directional holds/rolls, up and down holds/rolls will show the incorrect direction on their bodies when Reverse mod is applied, but MGD-styled Directional ones should work completely fine.

+In SM5 forks, both the bottom and top hold/roll caps will always show up, which will become visible in a lot of modfiles, and they can get quite distracting, but for non-mods play it should work completely fine.

 ## Special Thanks
 - [HURG](https://github.com/HURG-IIDX) - creator of the DanceGroove noteskin workshop and a bunch of other noteskins
 - MechMaelstrom - for guiding me on how to do all these noteskin things in NotITG.